Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVpnClientIpsecParameter.md

 ## SYNTAX

 ```
-Get-AzureRmVpnClientIpsecParameter [-Name <String>] -ResourceGroupName <String>
+Get-AzVpnClientIpsecParameter [-Name <String>] -ResourceGroupName <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Virtual Network Gateway is the object representing your gateway in Azure.
-The **Get-AzureRmVpnClientIpsecParameter** cmdlet returns the object of your vpn ipsec parameters set on gateway in Azure based on Gateway Name and Resource Group Name.
+The **Get-AzVpnClientIpsecParameter** cmdlet returns the object of your vpn ipsec parameters set on gateway in Azure based on Gateway Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Gets the vpn Ipsec parameters set on Virtual Network Gateway for Point to site connections.
 ```
-PS C:\> $VpnClientIPsecParameters = Get-AzureRmVpnClientIpsecParameter -Name myGateway -ResourceGroupName myRG
+PS C:\> $VpnClientIPsecParameters = Get-AzVpnClientIpsecParameter -Name myGateway -ResourceGroupName myRG
 ```

 Returns the object of the vpn ipsec parameters set on the Virtual Network Gateway with the name "myGateway" within the resource group "myRG"